-Aims: Moringa oleifera is a species of socio-economic interest with multivariate uses.
-Despite its socio-eological importance in the northern part of Cameroon, it remains undervalued.
+Aims: Moringa oleifera is a species with multivariate uses.
+Despite its socio-economic importance in the northern part of Cameroon, it remains undervalued.
 Understanding its contribution to the fight against climate change requires precise quantification of its biomass.
 However, there is a lack of site-specific allometric equations for estimating this biomass.
-The development of site-specific allometric equations for M.oleifera is therefore imperative to facilitate this effort.
+The development of site-specific allometric equations of M.oleifera is therefore imperative to facilitate this effort.

-Study design: To achieve this objective, a sample of fourteen individuals of M.oleifera was taken in the area and divided into diameter classes between 5 and 13 cm.
+Study design: To achieve this objective, a sample of fourteen trees of M.oleifera was taken in from the two areas and divided into diameter classes between 5 and 13 cm.

-Place and Duration of Study: Sample: Agroecological zones of High guinean savannahs and Sudano-sahelian zone of Cameroon between April 2009 and July 2021.
+Place and Duration of Study: Sample: Agroecological zones of High guinean savannahs and Sudano-sahelian zone of Cameroon between April and July 2021.

-Methodology: The diameter at breast height of these individuals and their height were measured.
-After tree cutting, biomass of compartments of leaves, branches and trunks were determined after drying and weighing.
+Methodology: The diameter at breast height of these trees and their height were measured.
+After tree cutting, biomass of compartments of leaves, branches, trunks and roots were determined after drying and weighing.
 Various allometric equations between biomasses and two parameters of the tree (the diameter and the height) were tested.
-The adjusted coefficient of determination (Radj), the residual standard error (RSE) and the Akaike Information Criteria were used for choosing the best models.
+The adjusted coefficient of determination (R2adj), the residual standard error (RSE) and the Akaike Information Criteria were used for choosing the best models.